 The most obvious question would be did you mute it?
 If not, then you should check if you pressed a button on your remote called straight or direct.
 This is a mode that’s designed to use the amp in the receiver and nothing else but what I’ve noticed is that it can sometimes cause zero audibility as well.

 To get out of this mode, press the listening mode you were using prior to that.

 So for example say you were using the movie mode preset, press movie on the remote and it should take you back to what you were using before.

 Another thing you should check for is making sure the receiver is on the right input.
 It can be surprisingly easy to accidentally switch to the wrong one believe it or not.

 Here’s a helpful little AVR guide I did a while back that talks about these things as well a guide on fixing some common home theater mistakes that could very well play a part as well.

 Is The Speaker Wire That You’re Using Not Damaged & The Correct Kind?

 Yet another thing to be cognizant of is the condition of your speaker wire itself.
 Are there any scuffs, holes, or obvious wear and tear anywhere on the wire?
 Also check the tips where it connects into the receiver.
 Are there a lot of bent or missing strands?

 If so, you have the culprit and know that it needs to be replaced.
 Here’s how to do that.

 These sort of things can happen overtime without you noticing until it begins to cause more apparent issues like a mute speaker.
-Also, unless you plan on running the wire over great distances (50 feet or more) try sticking with 14-16 gauge speaker wire since a greater draw of electricity is needed when you go lower than that.
+Also, unless you plan on running the wire over great distances (50 feet or more) 14-16 gauge speaker wire works best since a greater draw of electricity is needed when you go lower than that.